 Parents are still running – literally…..to get ready for work while preparing the kids for online school, trying to maintain routine at home all while booting up their computer and opening their next zoom meetings.
 You get the picture….trying to do two jobs at the same time!
 Being and staying mindful and present is challenging when the, to do list, is simply too long..

 Here are 8 tips that will help reduce the stress and set you on your path towards being the mindful, calmer parent you can be even during a pandemic!

 1. Accept what is real.
 Whether we like it or not, one human is simply that, only one human.
 Regardless of the demands being asked of you by work, your partner, your children’s teachers, what are realistic goals to set for yourself, your family, your children?
 What goals are reasonable/achievable and what goals will result in disappointment in yourself, your children, and your family?
-Take a moment now to write down some goals and daily tasks for your family that are realistically achievable.
+Take a moment now to set some SMART goals and daily tasks for your family that are realistically achievable.

 2. Take personal time-outs for yourself.
 With a likely hectic house full of kids and working parents, all day long, I had to place personal time-outs near the top of this list.
 Being willing to recognize that you too may be experiencing added stress is the first step.
 Next acknowledge that you and your needs matter in the midst of all of these pandemic related demands.
 Recognize that you have the power to make this decision.
 Choosing this amongst the chaos demonstrates to your children the necessity of self-care.
 Rather than an overextended, tense and distracted parent, your children can witness that self-care is part of healthy living.
 Amid this new reality of the COVID-19, taking mindful breaks to re-center will make a huge difference to helping you be more present when you are with your children.